kuzzleio/documentation/src/sdk-reference/kuzzle/constructor/constructor.js.md

 The protocol used to connect to the Kuzzle instance.
 It can be:
   - a string for embedded protocols : `http`, `websocket` or `socketio`
-  - a Custom Protocol object
+  - a custom Protocol object

 ### options